-Flex uses the Supplier Self-Assessment Questionnaire responses as well as other factors to assess risk within the supply base.
-Based on this risk evaluation, internal Flex auditors perform audits covering social and environmental responsibility topics, including forced labor and human trafficking.
-Specifically, as part of focused efforts to combat forced labor and human trafficking, we also performed audits of labor providers, security guard, cleaning, and canteen services in the region.
-We are working with those firms to improve their labor practices where necessary or are exploring alternative providers where appropriate.
+Additionally, we assess and monitor compliance through Supplier Self-Assessment Questionnaires (SAQ) based on RBA requirements that are completed by our suppliers.
+Flex uses the Supplier SAQ responses and other factors to assess risk within the supply base.
+Based on this risk evaluation, internal Flex auditors, if needed, will perform audits covering sustainability elements, including forced labor and human trafficking.
+Specifically, as part of focused efforts to combat forced labor and human trafficking, we also from time to time perform audits of labor providers, security guards, cleaning, and canteen services.
+We will work with those firms to improve their labor practices where necessary.